OpenCSGs/csghub/docs/setup_en.md

 The system will create a default super user named `admin001` with the password set as `admin001`.
 You can access the system configuration and management by visiting http://localhost:3000/admin.

+### Multi-source Synchronization
+The multi-source synchronization feature is developed to facilitate users in synchronizing models and datasets from the OpenCSG community.
+By configuring the following settings, you can get real-time updates on the latest models and datasets, and view their README summaries and file lists.

+1. Set `STARHUB_SERVER_PUBLIC_DOMAIN` to `https://hub.opencsg.com`.
+2. Set `STARHUB_SERVER_MIRROR_URL` to `https://sync.opencsg.com`.
+3. Start the all-in-one script and wait for a while.
+You will be able to see the models and datasets from the OpenCSG community.
+We have embedded a read-only token in the project, allowing you to browse the README and file lists of these datasets, but you cannot view the file contents.
+If you want to synchronize the models or datasets to your local repository, please contact us to purchase a sync token.